jeremyzyang/jeremyzyang.github.io/research.md

 Under review at _**Management Science**_<br/>

-\- _Winner of the Best Doctoral Dissertation Proposal at the American Statistical Association_<br/>
 \- _Winner of the Best Paper Award at the INFORMS Annual Meeting (2020/11)_<br/>
 \- _Nominated for the Best Student Paper Award at WISE (2020/11)_<br/>
 \- _Accepted for Presentation at the QME Conference (2020/10)_<br/>